Medical expert of the article

 - hypertensive cerebral pathologies.

 Ischemic encephalopathy is caused by a prolonged state of ischemia due to stenosing atherosclerosis.
-Typical ischemic damage to nerve cells (damage to the pyramidal cells of the cortex and Purkinje cells of the cerebellum), as a result of which coagulation necrosis and apoptosis develop.
-The dead cells undergo gliosis.
+Typically, ischemic damage to nerve cells (damage to pyramidal cells of the cortex and Purkinje cells of the cerebellum), resulting in coagulation necrosis and apoptosis.
+Dead cells undergo gliosis.

 Diagnostic measures at any age begin with an initial examination and anamnesis.
-During the survey, the doctor finds out the presence of provoking factors, chronic pathologies, and suspicious symptoms.
+During the survey, the doctor finds out the presence of provoking factors, chronic pathologies, suspicious symptoms.
 During the examination, he pays attention to the condition of the skin, and listening makes it possible to assess the heartbeat, breathing, etc. In addition to the initial examination, laboratory tests are prescribed - in particular, blood biochemistry, lipid spectrum analysis.
-Venous blood is taken on an empty stomach: in the blood serum, the level of cholesterol, triglycerides, low-density and high-density lipoproteins is assessed.
-It is equally important to determine the level of glucose in the blood.
+Venous blood is taken on an empty stomach: the level of cholesterol, triglycerides, low-density and high-density lipoproteins is assessed in the blood serum.
+It is equally important to find out the glucose content in the blood.

 - Complete lipid profile:

-- The indicator of total cholesterol is an integral value that demonstrates the quality of the exchange of cholesterol by blood lipoproteins.
-With an increase in total blood cholesterol above 240 mg / dl, there is a high risk of developing cardiovascular pathologies.
+- The total cholesterol indicator is an integral value demonstrating the quality of cholesterol metabolism by blood lipoproteins.
+When the total cholesterol in the blood increases above 240 mg/dl, there is a high risk of developing cardiovascular pathologies.

-- Cholesterol / low-density lipoprotein is an indicator that determines coronary risk.
-Normally, the concentration should be no more than 100 mg / dL.
+- Cholesterol/low-density lipoproteins is an indicator that determines coronary risk.
+Normally, the concentration should not exceed 100 mg/dl.

-- Apolipoprotein B is the basic protein component of atherogenic lipoproteins, the indicator of which reflects their total number.
+- Apolipoprotein B is the basic protein component of atherogenic lipoproteins, the indicator of which reflects their total amount.

 - Apolipoprotein A1 is the basic protein component of high-density lipoproteins.

-- Triglycerides are esters of an organic alcohol of glycerol and fatty acids, an increase in the content of which increases the risk of developing cardiovascular pathologies.
-The optimal rate is up to 150 mg / dl.
+- Triglycerides are esters of the organic alcohol glycerol and fatty acids, the increase of which increases the risk of developing cardiovascular pathologies.
+The optimal indicator is up to 150 mg/dl.

-- C-reactive protein is a marker of the acute inflammatory phase.
-Its concentration reflects the degree of systemic inflammatory response.
-Atherosclerosis of the carotid arteries is also an inflammatory process that occurs with low intensity.
+- C-reactive protein is a kind of marker of the acute inflammatory phase.
+Its concentration reflects the degree of systemic inflammatory reaction.
+Atherosclerosis of the carotid arteries is also an inflammatory process occurring with low intensity.

-A micropreparation of venous blood can be used to determine the polymorphism of the endothelial synthase gene, an enzyme that catalyzes the formation of nitric oxide from L-arginine.
-The deterioration of the enzyme function entails a disorder in the processes of vasodilation and may be involved in the development of atherosclerosis.
-In addition, the polymorphism of the genes of blood coagulation factors V and II is determined to assess the individual risk of cardiovascular pathologies.
+A microscopic specimen of venous blood can be used to determine the polymorphism of the endothelial synthase gene, an enzyme that catalyzes the formation of nitric oxide from L-arginine.
+Deterioration of the enzyme function leads to a disorder in the processes of vascular expansion and can participate in the development of atherosclerosis.
+In addition, polymorphism of the genes of blood coagulation factors V and II is determined to assess the individual risk of cardiovascular pathologies.

 Instrumental diagnostics is most often represented by the following methods:

-- Electrocardiography - demonstrates changes in the myocardium and in general in the work of the heart.
+- Electrocardiography – demonstrates changes in the myocardium and in the work of the heart in general.

-- Daily observation of the ECG according to Holter - allows you to track the functional ability of the heart, identify arrhythmia and ischemic changes in the myocardium.
+- Daily Holter ECG monitoring allows you to track the functional capacity of the heart, identify arrhythmia and ischemic changes in the myocardium.

-- Bicycle ergometry - helps to assess the function of the cardiovascular and respiratory system in the process of physical activity.
+- Bicycle ergometry – helps to assess the function of the cardiovascular and respiratory systems during physical activity.

-Ultrasound diagnostics is an affordable and easy way to assess the condition of the carotid arteries.
-It is possible to use procedures such as dopplerography and duplex scanning.
-In the course of dopplerography, it is possible to examine the speed of blood circulation and determine its violations.
-Duplex scanning assesses the vascular anatomy, wall thickness and size of atherosclerotic layers.
-Of course, the second option is more informative.
-[28]
+Ultrasound diagnostics is an accessible and simple way to assess the condition of the carotid arteries.
+It is possible to use such procedures as Dopplerography and duplex scanning.
+Dopplerography allows one to examine the speed of blood circulation and determine its disorders.
+Duplex scanning evaluates the vascular anatomy, wall thickness and size of atherosclerotic deposits.
+Of course, the second option is more informative. [ 28 ]

 Recently, three-dimensional (3D) ultrasound has been used to measure plaque volume.
 Plaque volume can be used as a monitoring tool for the treatment of atherosclerosis.
-Plaque volume is known to increase without treatment and decrease with statin therapy.
-[29] 3D ultrasound is thought to be useful for plaque monitoring and may also be useful for evaluating new treatments.
-[30]
+Plaque volume is known to increase without treatment and decrease with statin therapy. [ 29 ] 3D ultrasound is considered useful for plaque monitoring and may also be useful for evaluating new treatments. [ 30 ]

 Differential diagnosis